MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 Contoso will complete the migration process as follows:

 1. As a first step, Contoso admins set up the Azure infrastructure, including provisioning Azure App Service, setting up Traffic Manager, and provisioning an Azure Database for MySQL instance.
-2. After preparing the Azure, they migrate the database using Azure Database Migration Service (DMS).
+2. After preparing the Azure infrastructure, they migrate the database using Azure Database Migration Service (DMS).
 3. After the database is running in Azure, they up a GitHub private repository for Azure App Service with continuous delivery, and load it with the osTicket app.
 4. In the Azure portal, they load the app from GitHub to the Docker container running Azure App Service.
 5. They tweak DNS settings, and configure auto-scaling for the app.